Counting Sort: A New Pespective on Sorting

 Before reading this article, you need to learn:

 Here is a visualization panel for selection sort.
-You can click on the code sorted[count[index] - 1] = nums[i]
+You can click the code sorted[count[index] - 1] = nums[i]

 Algorithm Visualization

-For example, given an array nums
+For example, if the input array nums

-, and 3 elements of 6
+, and three 6

-s, 1 3
+s, one 3

-, and 3 6
+, and three 6

-s to get the sorted result [1, 1, 3, 6, 6, 6]
+s in order.
+The sorted result is [1, 1, 3, 6, 6, 6]

 .

-Let's solve a simple problem to understand this.
-Consider LeetCode problem 75 "Sort Colors":
+Let’s look at a simple problem to understand this.
+See LeetCode Problem 75: “Sort Colors”:

 75. Sort Colors | LeetCode | 🟠